jordanbleu/hyena/README.md

 * Title is the name of the character, or "[N/A]" if there's no one talking (narration, etc)
 * The text is the actual dialogue text obviously :)

+Note if you leave those blank it will crash the game so don't do that.

 Avatars work in a very particular way, so do these steps:

 In `source/images/ui/dialogue/avatars` add a folder for your avatar.
 The name should be something like 'avatarNameAnim' to match the naming conventions of the others.